msyamkumar/cs220-projects/spring20/p6/README.md

 <!-- ### Q8: which wine varieties are anagrams of the phrase "Banned Petrol Mill". -->
 ### Q8: How many unique wineries, produce the wine variety "Pinot Noir"?

+### Q9: what is the highest-rated wine variety made in "Spain"?

-### Q9: which winery produces the highest-priced wine in "US"?
+### Q10: which winery produces the highest-priced wine in "Italy"?

 Your answer should be in the form of a Python list.
 If there is a single best, that list should contain that single best variety.
 If